sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ### Repo config Experience (such as Repo syncing status)

-Configuring code host connections and permissions syncing is a core prat of the admin experience, and historically, it has been painful to do.
+Configuring code host connections and permissions syncing is a core part of the admin experience, and historically, it has been painful to do.
 With Sourcegraph 4.0, we have introduced more than X quality of life improvements to help admins understand the current state of repository and permissions syncing.

+### GitHub App for Site-level codehost config

+GitHub Apps are the recommended way to connect with GitHub leveraging more security and flexibility than a basic OAuth connection.
+Sourcegraph admins can now leverage this new connection type to sync repositories and permissions from GitHub instances.

 {/* @benvenker Search Product and core workflow draftt */}
 ### Smarter code search